 What I saw when I got there was a different story.

 Now, I talk about that other world and what it looks like from where I sit.
-I share my information as I look into careers outside of academia for the science and technology inclined, with a particular emphasis on work/life balance, gender issues, and finding happiness in my career.
+I share my information as transferring from my area of study to another area suitable for the science and technology inclined, with a particular emphasis on work/life balance, gender issues, and finding happiness in my career.

 I try to write honestly here.
 In the short life I’ve lived so far, I’ve experienced bulimia and depression, skin cancer, the pressure of being a perfectionist, and lots of love.
 I’ve heard tales of abuse, depression, mental sickness, and suicide in my own family, and I’ve grown a lot, through being honest and open with the people around me.
 I write about some of that here, in that honest and open fashion.
 Oh yeah, and I’m an atheist.
 Although I prefer the term secular humanist, because that says what I think a lot more than saying I’m an atheist does, since atheism is, by name, what I don’t think.
 I’m also a feminist.
 And a bisexual.
 Had enough yet?
 Running away?

 Still there?
 You didn’t leave yet?
 Great.
 Stick around, and we can talk.